Abundle/teamvirtue-webapp-demo/README.md

 * [Blender](https://www.blender.org/) - For creating the 3D model of the apartment complex and neighbourhood

 # VIRTUe Student Team
 VIRTUe is a student team from the Eindhoven University of Technology.
-Follow us on our journey designing and building the most sustainable house at the Solar Decathlon Middle East 2018 in Dubai.
+Check out our adventure on designing and building our sustainable house LINQ at the Solar Decathlon Middle East 2018 in Dubai at [teamvirtue.nl](https://teamvirtue.nl/),

-Check out our website [teamvirtue.nl](https://teamvirtue.nl/)

 # Web App Functionalities
 Through the web app the residents are able to view their behaviour in terms of sustainability, the status of LINQ and